It’s Car-nasty for the PGS!

 The full scores are below, but the success of a trip is not measured by victory alone.
 We stayed in wonderful surroundings, ate and drank magnificently, and enjoyed playing a superb golf course.

 The spirit between the two sides was as good as anyone can remember.
-As rookie Ross Taylor put it: “If that’s how much fun we have when we lose, I can’t wait to be on the winning side.”
+As rookie Ross Slater put it: “If that’s how much fun we have when we lose, I can’t wait to be on the winning side.”

 Woodsie was a great captain and we looked resplendent in our Coventry City light blue and Irish green shirts.